-Until the date of issuance of this Annual Report of the Management Board, the Company did not engage in the activity of repurchasing its own shares.
+Until the date of issuance of this Management Report, as of 30 September 2024, the Company acquired 500 of its own shares in total amount of 3.500 euros for the purpose of rewarding employees.

 Environmental Protection

 In the area of environmental protection, the Company implements complete and systematic solutions and establishes environmentally friendly production processes.